dbloisi/imbs-mt/README.md

-# Independent Multimodal Background Subtraction
+# Independent Multimodal Background Subtraction multi-thread
 Independent Multimodal Background Subtraction multi-thread (IMBS-MT) Library is a C++ library designed for performing an accurate foreground extraction in real-time.
 IMBS creates a multimodal model of the background in order to deal with illumination changes, camera jitter, movements of